t-bast/lightning-docs/lightning-privacy.md

 +--------------------------------------------------+                                                       +--------------------------------------------------+
 ```

-Carol is an intermediate node in what looks to him like a normal payment.
+Carol is an intermediate node in what looks to her like a normal payment.
 She only learns that:

 * the payment could come from Ted or another unknown node before Ted
 * the payment goes to Dave or another unknown node after Dave